BlockstreamResearch/bip-frost-dkg/README.md

                     # whose input is not equal to `x`.
 This means that there is
                     # some malicious signer or that some messages have been
                     # tampered with on the wire.
 We must not abort, and we could
-                    # still output SUCCESS when receiving a cert later, but we
+                    # still output True when receiving a cert later, but we
                     # should indicate to the user (logs?) that something went
                     # wrong.)
                 if sigs.count(None) == 0: